magebitcom/magento2-hyva-checkout-checkoutcom-payment/README.md

 This option sets the `border-radius` property of the button and is measured in pixels.
 There is no need to specify the CSS `px` unit in this option input field.

+### Apple Pay Payments: New Configuration Options

+* Button corner radius

+This option sets the `border-radius` property of the button and is measured in pixels.
+There is no need to specify the CSS `px` unit in this option input field.

+* Button height

+This option sets the `height` property of the button and is measured in pixels.
+There is no need to specify the CSS `px` unit in this option input field.

 ### Alternative payments: New Configuration Options